PUT-JUG/lab-rtos/src/en/Lab 01 - Installing the Linux OS.md

 Click the *New* button.
 In the next steps of the creator:

 * Input the name of the Virtual Machine (any name will do, it's a good idea to name the machine according to its type).
 During the classes, type in the name *Xubuntu 18.04 ACR*.
-This is your virtual machine to be used during following classes.
+This is your virtual machine to be used during the following classes.
 * Choose the type of operating system and its architecture - Linux / Ubuntu 64-bit.

 ![Tworzenie maszyny wirtualnej](../images/lab_01_create_vm.png)

 * Set the size of memory available for the VM.
 Please keep in mind, that the host and the guest system share the same RAM.
 During the classes, set this parameter to *1024 MB*.

-* Create new disk image for the VM, leave the default settings:
+* Create a new disk image for the VM, leave the default settings:
     * VDI format
     * Dynamic space allocation
     * Maximum size of 10GB